ebonfowl/ralid/README.md

 **Lin's Concordance Correlation Coefficient:** A single measure of agreement between scores without the assumptions inherent to other, more commonly used metrics, like intraclass correlation.
 [Paper](https://www.jstor.org/stable/2532051?seq=1)

+**Intraclass Correlation Coefficient:** A flexible assessment of other agreement or consistency between scores.
+The ralid package includes one-way random effects, two-way random effects, and two-way mixed effects models that assess both single and average of K raters.
+Validity and reliability assessment are both provided via ICC in this module [Paper](https://www.sciencedirect.com/science/article/pii/S1556370716000158)

 ## Plots

 ### Bland-Altman Plots